Frequently Asked Questions

 Which consoles are supported?

-load·in currently supports these console families:
+load·in currently supports these console families and export targets:

-• Behringer X32 / Midas M32
+• Behringer X32 / Midas M32, X-Air, and WING

-• Yamaha CL / QL
+• Yamaha CL / QL, DM3, and RIVAGE PM

 • DiGiCo SD series